XinFinOrg/TF_Deployer/Readme.md

-## Contarct Deployer for Instrument Types in Trade Financing
+## Contract Deployer for Instrument Types in Trade Financing

 ### Setup